jsford64/jiffy-compression/README.md

         potentially aid in error recovery when decoding in future versions.

     byteStream:
-        A previously encoded ByteStream object containing a compressed stream, a byte string (b''), a file name, or an open file.
+        A Jiffy ByteStream object containing a compressed stream for decode, or an empty ByteStream object to hold the encoded stream.

-        On encode, Stream will append encoded data to any data already in byteStream, except in the case where byteStream is a filename to open.
-If byteStream is a filename, it will be opened in wb+ mode, and any existing data will be lost.
-        If an open file is used, it must be opened in rb+ or wb+ modes.

-        On decode, Stream will extract encoded data from byteStream, producing decoded frames.
-        byteStream defaults to using an empty bytes object (b'').

     precision:
         A scalar precision value to apply to all scan types, or a list of precision values, one for each scan type.
 Precision is used to quantize